filipecorrea/express/README.md

-# Node
+# Express

-Node.js application template with security enhancements, log rotation and localization.
+Express application template with security enhancements, log rotation and localization.

 Optionally, this application and all the different tests can be [build and run in Docker](https://github.com/filipecorrea/node/wiki/Build-and-Run-in-Docker).